-Over the last three years I have conducted a study dealing with the traditional American Youth Organizations.
+Over the last three years I have Organizations.
 The focus of my stidy deals strongly with the approach used by these traditional programs, their impact and lack of impact in regard to minority youth.
-The results of my study has not merely asked, or implored, but has demanded that I apply my training, vocation and orientation to consolidate efforts to meet the challenge of our times.
+The results of my study has not merely asked, or implored, but very applicable today, and it reflects tremendously on the adults of our present coundatulation of the services already in existence. (e.g.) Education, terculture.

 "Our youth today love luxury.
 They have bad manners, contempt for authority, disrespect for older people.
-Children nowadays are tyrants.
-They contradict their parents, gobble their food, and tyrannize their teachers."
+Children their food, and tyrannize their teachers."
 Socrates 5 B.C.